Share this post

 Just one week after Trump’s remark, then-Senator Vance, speaking at the Munich Security Conference, addressed the same issue, but in diplomatic terms.

-And I offer this in the spirit of friendship uh not in the spirit of criticism, because, no, I don't think that we should pull out of NATO; and no, I don't think that we should abandon Europe
+And I offer this in the spirit of friendship uh not in the spirit of criticism, because, no, I don't think that we should pull out of NATO; and no, I don't think that we should abandon Europe, Vance began. it’s because we have to recognize that we live in a world of scarcity.

 The self-criticism appeared again in a keynote speech he delivered to the Quincy Institute in May: